BathML/parking/python/cleanup/README.md

 ## Some useful resources

-If you are a seasoned R user who is interested in learning Python, then you might find [this resource](https://pandas.pydata.org/pandas-docs/stable/comparison_with_r.html) useful on `Pandas` operators that are equivalent to R's `dlyr`
+If you are a seasoned R user who is interested in learning Python, then you might find [this resource](https://pandas.pydata.org/pandas-docs/stable/comparison_with_r.html) useful on `Pandas` operators that are equivalent to R's `dplyr`